 To learn more please download our literature.

-There are three basic mechanisms of AC interference that can cause damage to a pipeline and hazards to pipeline personnel and the public: inductive coupling, resistive or conductive coupling, and capacitive coupling.
+There are three basic mechanisms of AC interference that can cause damage to a pipeline and hazards to pipeline personnel and the public.
+These include the following:

 Inductive coupling occurs under both normal operation and fault conditions of the collocating power line.
 The magnitude of the induced voltages depends on many factors including the power line phase current, on the length of parallelism, and on the distance between the pipeline and powerline.

 Resistive or Conductive Coupling

 The second type of type of electrical interference on pipelines, defined as resistive or conductive coupling, appears under powerline fault conditions.
 The fault current flowing through the grounding of the high voltage structure produces a potential rise in the neighbouring soil.
 Part of this current may be transferred to the pipe and would be added to the AC-induced voltage.

 The third mechanism of AC interference, defined as capacitive coupling, is only a concern during construction when the pipe is elevated on skids and not in contact with the ground.